Please read these terms & conditions carefully before using this website.

 If you choose to sign up to a 14-day free trial subscription on our website, you must enter your credit card details.
 These will be held securely by our payment partner, Stripe.
-You will be reminded once about your trial close to the end of the 14-day trial period.
+We will send an email reminder to you close to the end of the 14-day trial period.

 If you do not cancel your trial before the end of the trial period, a paid subscription will automatically start on the price plan you selected to trial.